 The Capstone Research Paper provides an opportunity for students to demonstrate their knowledge and analytical skills relating to their specific global concentration and the world region they have selected to study, heightening the student's understanding of global issues within a transregional context.
 The paper is a ‘capstone’ or culmination of your learning experience and should be submitted during the final year of study at Pitt.
 The paper must contain professor’s comments and letter grade, be a minimum of 10 pages in length, with at least 8 references cited and include a cover sheet that lists student name, the student’s global and world region concentration, the course name and date of submission to Global Studies.

-At this annual spring event graduating students (undergraduate and graduate) present a poster board that showcases their global studies experiences at Pitt, including classroom and co-curricular activities that helped shape their understanding of critical world issues.
+At this annual spring event graduating students (undergraduate and graduate) present a PowerPoint or poster board that showcases their global studies experiences at Pitt, including classroom and co-curricular activities that helped shape their understanding of critical world issues.
 We also take this opportunity to celebrate our graduates and handout Global Studies certificates.

 - Click here for more information about poster board content and layout suggestions.